TheRenegadeCoder/sample-programs-website/docs/projects/file-input-output/algol68/index.md

 See .github/CONTRIBUTING.md for further details.
 -->

-Welcome to the [File Input Output](https://sampleprograms.io/projects/file-input-output) in [ALGOL 68](https://sampleprograms.io/languages/algol68) page!
+Welcome to the [File Input Output](https://sampleprograms.io/projects/file-input-output) in [ALGOL 68](https://sampleprograms.io/languages/algol68)!
 Here, you'll find the source code for this program as well as a description of how the program works.

 ## Current Solution